-Typically, air conditioning systems on an RV require a lot of electricity, so much so that you can’t really run them on battery power.
-Technically, you can run an 13,500 BTU air conditioner on a couple of deep cycle 6 volt batteries, but only for about an hour at the most, and assuming you have a large inverter (3,500 watts or higher).
-If you had a couple of 12 volt lithium batteries with 200 amp hours, you could run the same air conditioner for two to three hours.
+Technically, you can run a smaller 13,500 BTU air conditioner on a couple of deep cycle 6 volt batteries, with about 400 watts of solar.
+But it will only run for about 30-45 minutes at the most, and that’s assuming you have a large inverter (3,000 watts or higher).
+If you had a couple of 12 volt lithium batteries with 200 amp hours, you could run the same air conditioner for and hour and a half.
 So, if you’re boondocking in the high point of summer, and the sun is heating up your RV, you might need six to eight hours of air conditioning to keep cool.
 Solar and batteries are just not going to cut it.

-A small, 2,200 watt Honda generator cannot generate enough power to start up a 13,500 or 15,000 BTU air conditioning system.
+If you were to add a soft-start device (see it on Amazon) to an AC unit, a small, 2,200 watt Honda generator could kick start a 13,500 or 15,000 BTU air conditioning system and keep it going.
 Roof-mounted AC units designed for RVs typically require between 3,200 to 3,500 watts to start up, and about 1,200 to 1,700 watts to maintain running.
-You will typically need a single 3,500 watt generator just to run one AC unit.
-If your RV has two AC units, you’ll need a single 5,000+ watt generator to get them both running.
+However, a soft-start device allows the AC unit to start up slowly, thereby requiring much less power.

 Do You Normally Consume a Lot of Electricity?

-In these cases, a typical battery bank consisting of two deep cycle batteries will deplete fast when you also factor in overhead lighting, vent fants, heating and cooling, water pump, and other basic RV utilities.
-As long as you’re not running air conditioning units, a 2,000 to 2,200 watt generator is enough to run these things and keep your RV batteries charged.
+A typical battery bank consisting of two deep cycle batteries will deplete fast when you also factor in overhead lighting, vent fants, power awning, water pump, and other basic RV utilities.
+A 2,000 to 2,200 watt generator is enough to run these things and keep your RV batteries charged.

 By contrast, a solitary boondocker, that is just someone by him or herself, full timing in a small trailer, pickup camper, or van, can get by very comfortably without a generator, assuming he or she moves to comfortable climates throughout the year.

 Being able to remain stationary in the same site for as long as possible is where you save all the money in boondocking.
 So, you want to make sure you have adequate electricity to keep you there comfortably.
-In many cases, having 600 watts of solar power can keep most battery banks topped off.
+In many cases, having 600 watts of solar power can keep most battery banks topped off under normal electrical demands.
 But when you go several days with cloud cover, or consume a lot of electricity at night, you’ll want that generator to bridge those power gaps.

 Can I Just Get Bigger Batteries and More Solar Instead?